 Grab all the tech help you can find

 One of the most important things you can do to keep your schedule on track is to use technology.
-A calendar app and a task manager will help you plan your time; while an assistant or virtual assistant can act as your own personal secretary.
+A calendar app and a task manager will help you plan your time; an assistant or virtual assistant can be your secretary.

-You’ll also want to make sure that you have enough rest so that you have maximum energy for everything else (see “How to Stay Productive throughout the Day”).
-There are apps for tracking how long it’s been since your last break, or when it was time for bed last night, so these things won’t be forgotten!
+You’ll also want to ensure enough rest to have maximum energy for everything else.
+There are apps for tracking how long it’s been since your last break or when it was time for bed last night so that these things won’t be forgotten!

-If there are tasks that require concentration, using a timer might come in handy.
-Many people have trouble focusing on their work with interruptions coming from phone calls or texts from friends; however, with a timer in place, those distractions won’t impact work.
+If tasks require concentration, using a timer might come in handy.
+Many people have trouble focusing on their work with interruptions from phone calls or texts from friends; however, with a timer, those distractions won’t impact work.

 There are more options than ever before to help you get things done

-In the past, you couldn’t outsource many of these tasks because they required face-to-face interaction.
-Now you can use technology to make it easy and affordable to delegate or outsource tasks with just a few clicks.
+Previously, you couldn’t outsource many tasks because they required face-to-face interaction.
+Now, you can use technology to make delegating or outsourcing tasks easy and affordable with just a few clicks.

-Virtual assistants are paid by the hour, so their services are usually much less expensive than hiring an in-house employee.
-Think about how much time you could save by not having to schedule meetings, answer emails yourself, manage your calendar, and more.
+Virtual assistants are paid hourly, so their services are usually much less expensive than hiring an in-house employee.
+Think about how much time you could save by not having to schedule meetings, answer emails, manage your calendar, and more.
 It might be worth paying someone else $5 per hour for these services when this is a more efficient way of managing tasks!
-Plus, virtual assistants are always available when needed—even at night or on weekends!
+Virtual assistants are always available when needed—at night or on weekends!

-If you’re looking for another way of increasing your productivity this year, try using Google Calendar or Google Keep for keeping track of your appointments and tasks.
+If you’re looking for another way of increasing your productivity this year, try using Google Calendar or Google Keep to keep track of your appointments and tasks.
 These tools make it easy to see everything that needs doing at one glance: users can color code events according to their importance level.